mikalv/msgr/docs/teams_bridge_remaining_work.md

   correctly.

 ## Operational Hardening
-- Integrate the poller health snapshot with the bridge supervisor and emit metrics/alerts covering webhook renewal status, throttling, and consecutive polling failures surfaced by the runtime.
 - Document deployment topologies for sharding by tenant or geography and how to handle dedicated resource mailboxes where Teams stores compliance copies.